 Jumping Branch is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Jumping Branch in 2022 was $26,288, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $105,152 for a family of four.
+The per capita income in Jumping Branch in 2022 was $23,951, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
+This equates to an annual income of $95,804 for a family of four.
 However, Jumping Branch contains both very wealthy and poor people as well.

 The people who call Jumping Branch home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jumping Branch residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jumping Branch include German, English, Scots-Irish, Irish, and Austrian.
+Important ancestries of people in Jumping Branch include English, German, Irish, Dutch, and Austrian.

 The most common language spoken in Jumping Branch is English.
 Other important languages spoken here include Italian and Polish.

-The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 8.2% of family-friendly neighborhoods in the state of West Virginia.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+If you're looking for a great spot to raise a family, then look no further than the neighborhood.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 13.6% of family-friendly neighborhoods across the state of West Virginia.
+In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
+In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.

-Did you know that the neighborhood has more Austrian and Scots-Irish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Austrian and Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.8% of this neighborhood's residents have Austrian ancestry and 4.7% have Scots-Irish ancestry.
+In fact, 2.8% of this neighborhood's residents have Austrian ancestry and 4.6% have Dutch ancestry.

-The neighbors in the neighborhood in Jumping Branch are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 73.4% of U.S. neighborhoods.
-In addition, 3.9% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 68.2% of America's neighborhoods.
+The neighbors in the neighborhood in Jumping Branch are low income, making it among the lowest income neighborhoods in America.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 88.3% of U.S. neighborhoods.
+With 13.4% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 57.9% of U.S. neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the neighborhood, 38.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.0% of the residents employed.
-Other residents here are employed in government jobs, whether they are in local, state, or federal positions (22.5%), and 18.4% in clerical, assistant, and tech support occupations.
+In the neighborhood, 38.9% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 22.1% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (22.0%), and 16.9% in manufacturing and laborer occupations.

 The most common language spoken in the neighborhood is English, spoken by 100.0% of households.

-In the neighborhood in Jumping Branch, WV, residents most commonly identify their ethnicity or ancestry as German (12.0%).
-There are also a number of people of English ancestry (11.1%), and residents who report Scots-Irish roots (4.7%), and some of the residents are also of Irish ancestry (4.3%), along with some Austrian ancestry residents (2.8%), among others.
+In the neighborhood in Jumping Branch, WV, residents most commonly identify their ethnicity or ancestry as English (10.2%).
+There are also a number of people of German ancestry (9.8%), and residents who report Irish roots (5.3%), and some of the residents are also of Dutch ancestry (4.6%), along with some Austrian ancestry residents (2.8%), among others.